 There are many reasons why people hoard.
-They might believe that their possessions will be useful or valuable one day, or maybe these things have sentimental value or are unique and irreplaceable to them.
-Some decide to just hold on to things because they can’t decide where something belongs.
+They might believe that their possessions will be useful or valuable one day, maybe the items have sentimental value or are unique and irreplaceable to them.
+Regardless of the reason, being a pack rat and being a hoarder are two very different things.

 Once considered an extreme form of obsessive-compulsive disorder (OCD), hoarding was classified as its own disorder in 2013.
 Hoarding disorder often accompanies other mental illness, including obsessive-compulsive personality disorder, obsessive-compulsive disorder, attention-deficit/hyperactivity disorder (ADHD), and Depression.